-- Writing that is threatening and creates an atmosphere of fear and/or intimidation is prohibited. - Writing that includes any element of a sexually suggestive or harassing nature is prohibited. - Writing that involves libelous charges or which constitutes an attack on another member of the college community is prohibited. - Writing that makes use of obscene language and/or expletives is prohibited.
+- Writing that communicates a true threat to an individual or group is prohibited. - Writing that communicates harassment that rises to the level of severe or pervasive is prohibited. - Writing that involves libelous charges is prohibited. - Writing that makes use of obscene language and/or expletives is prohibited.

-Because this is an educational institution, writing that appears in student-created publications is expected to be clear, correct, and well-reasoned.
+Because this is an educational institution, writing that appears in student created publications is expected to be clear, correct, and well-reasoned.
 Documents should be well-designed and inviting to the reader.

 All materials for student publications must be approved prior to publication by the Director of Student Life.
-Any disputes about content may be taken to the Dean of Student Services for resolution in concert with the Director of Student Life, the SGA President, and the student-writer.
+Any disputes about content may be taken to the Vice President of Student Services for resolution in concert with the Director of Student Life, the SGA President, and the student-writer.
 There is an inherent right to appeal.
 The appeal shall be in accordance with the Student Grievance Procedure.